hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/SQL Migration Solutions on Azure - Deep Dive/2022-07-03-Migrate SQL Workloads to Azure SQL Databases.md

     Azure Database Migration Service offers a centralized migration service in the Azure portal to enable seamless migrations from multiple database sources to Azure Data platforms, with minimal downtime.
 DMA can migrate MySQL< PostegreSQL, MariaDB to the respective Azure OSS DBs.

+# Online Migration to Azure SQL Database

+  Transactional replication can be used to keep the Azure database in sync until the actual curover takes place.

+  The publisher and distributor must be at least the following version and update:

+  - SQL Server 2017 (14.x)
+  - SQL Server 2016 (13.x)
+  - SQL Server 2014 (12.x) SP1 CU3
+  - SQL Server 2014 (12.x) RTM CU10
+  - SQL Server 2012 (11.x) CU8 or SP3

+# DR options for Azure SQL Database

+  - Active geo-replication
+  - Auto failover groups
+  - Geo-restore
+  - Zone-redundant databases

+ # Service scalability options for Azure SQL Database

+   - Vertical scale-up/scale-down
+   - Horizontal scale-up/scale-down (Sharding with a sharding key is available both on Single database and elastic pool)